 Lastly, ensure that you continue to make time for yourself.
 When a loved one is ill with a mental condition such as PTSD, it can be easy to throw every ounce of your being into helping him or her.
 Do not forget to take care of yourself, as doing so will help you better support your loved one, as well as keep you happy, healthy, and in the appropriate state of mind.

-Why consider treatment for PTSD at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for PTSD at Belmont Behavioral Health System in Philadelphia, PA

 When PTSD goes untreated, it can wreak havoc on an individual’s life and wellbeing.
 An individual’s physical and psychological health can be placed at increased risk as long as PTSD and its symptoms continue on.
 Ignoring the need for treatment can make it almost impossible for an individual to maintain healthy relationships, achieve academic progress, hold a job, or live a life that is happy and productive.
 PTSD can cause extreme consequences, such as divorce and separation, unemployment and job loss, social isolation, decreased self-esteem, and a number of other effects that could be devastating to an individual.
 However, with the appropriate comprehensive treatment that is provided at our hospital, individuals with PTSD can begin to obtain the treatment that can help prevent these consequences from developing.

-Types of PTSD treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of PTSD treatment offered at Belmont Behavioral Health System in Philadelphia, PA

 Founded in 1937 as a 60-bed psychiatric treatment center, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.